International Study Centre

 You will need to meet certain entry requirements to study at Lancaster University International Study Centre.
 If your English is not at a high enough level to enter the International Foundation Year, you can first complete an English Language Preparation course.

-For the 2020/21 academic year, teaching will take place through a blend of virtual and face-to-face learning.
-If you are unable to travel to the UK, you have the option to study virtually from home.
+For the 2021/22 academic year, teaching will take place through a blend of virtual and face-to-face learning.
+If you are unable to travel to the UK, you have the option to start your studies virtually from home.

 Whichever way you study with us, you will have the opportunity to take an active part in seminars, tutorials and lectures to prepare you for the style of teaching and learning you will experience at the University.
 Our class sizes are small, so that you can receive individual attention from our experienced and highly qualified tutors.
 You will also have individual support from an academic personal tutor.